arjunabbu/trial/README.md

-This project demonstrates deploying a simple Node.js "Hello World" application to an AWS ECS Fargate cluster using a CI/CD pipeline.
+Node.js Hello World Application Deployment on AWS ECS Fargate This repository contains the necessary steps and files to deploy a simple Node.js "Hello World" application to an AWS ECS Fargate cluster using a CI/CD pipeline.
+Below are the steps to set up and deploy the application:

-Technology Stack:
+Preparation
+GitHub Repository Setup
+Create a new public or private repository on GitHub.
+Initialize a README.md file explaining the project and CI/CD setup.
+Implement a branching strategy (e.g., master for production, feature branches for development).

-Node.js
+Node.js Application
-Docker
-AWS Services:
-Amazon ECR (EC2 Container Registry)
+Create a basic Node.js application with an index.js file containing the provided code.
+Save the file as index.js.
+Dockerfile Creation
+Create a Dockerfile in the project root with the provided content.
+Save the Dockerfile in the project root directory.
-AWS CodeBuild
+AWS Setup
+IAM User Setup
+Create a new IAM user named devops-user with programmatic access.
+Attach the "AmazonEC2ContainerRegistryPowerUser" policy to allow ECR access.
+ECR Repository Creation
+In the Amazon ECR service, create a new repository named hello-world-app.
-Amazon ECS Fargate
+ECS Cluster Setup
-Getting Started

-This are the few things required for the project-

-Git version control installed
-Docker installed and running
-An AWS account with appropriate permissions
+In the Amazon ECS service, create a new cluster named cicd-cluster.
+Leave the cluster configuration with default settings for now.
+CodeBuild Project Setup
-Project Structure:
+Build Project Creation

-This project uses the following files:

-index.js: The Node.js application code
-Dockerfile: Instructions for building a Docker image buildspec.yml: Configuration for the AWS CodeBuild project
+In the AWS CodeBuild service, create a new build project named hello-world-build.
+Source Provider Configuration
+Choose "GitHub" as the source provider and connect your GitHub repository.
+Specify the build spec file path as buildspec.yml in the root of your repository.
+Environment Variables
+Define two environment variables:
+AWS_DEFAULT_REGION: Set the value to ap-south-1 (Mumbai region).
+ECR_REPO_URI: This will be dynamically populated during pipeline execution .
+Build Spec Configuration
+Create a buildspec.yml file in your project root with the provided content.